datacommonsorg/import/docs/counters.md

 1. Check the logs for the failure of the node identified the error message and address that issue.

 ## Sanity Counters
-Sanity counters log issues raised from simpler, sanity checks of nodes.
+These counters log issues raised from sanity checks of nodes against a simple set of assumptions expected of DC nodes.

 ### Sanity_InconsistentSvObsValues

-Found different values provided for the same StatVarObservation
+Found different values provided for the same `StatVarObservation`

 #### Suggested User Actions